MHarrisTariq/MHarrisTariq/README.md

 - 👋 Hello!
-I'm @MHarrisTariq, a skilled Python and C++ programmer with a passion for crafting innovative solutions. 🚀
+I'm @MHarrisTariq Student of Artificial intelligence in FAST-NUCES, a skilled Python and C++ programmer with a passion for crafting innovative solutions.
 - 👀 I'm interested in pushing the boundaries of technology and creating meaningful impact through AI applications.
 - 🌱 Currently learning and actively contributing to the field of AI, driven by a commitment to staying updated on industry trends and emerging technologies.
 - 💞️ Open to collaboration on exciting projects.
 Eager to contribute my skills to bring ideas to life through code.
 Let's connect and explore opportunities to work together!